-One could have scored 90+ percentile by attempting around 15 questions with 80 % accuracy.
+The overall feel of the section was moderate and one could have scored 90+ percentile by attempting around 19-21 questions with 90 % accuracy.

-A good student could have scored 90+ percentile by attempting 24 questions with approx. 80 % accuracy.
+The difficulty level of this section was moderate.
+A good student could have scored 90+ percentile by attempting 16-18 questions with approx. 90% accuracy.

 The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-As far as Quant is concerned most of the questions were from Algebra, Numbers & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
-For verbal section, one should have good reading skills as there were 5 RC’s and questions were based on paragraph summary also in which reading skills were requisite.
-Moreover, questions like sentence rearrangement and misfit require analysis and tricks to answer.
+As far as LR/DI is concerned it was comparatively easier than quant.
+For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
+One must focus on contextual vocabulary as well to understand and score well in RC passages.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.